 Hot chocolate at Paul A Young

-This chocolatier has three boutiques across the capital, each serving up hot chocolate from an instore hot plate alongside the truffles, pralines and other sweet snacks it's known for.
+This chocolatier has two boutiques in the capital, each serving up hot chocolate from an instore hot plate alongside the truffles, pralines and other sweet snacks it's known for.

-Paul A Young, at Wardour Street in Soho, Camden Passage in Islington and The Royal Exchange in Bank.
+Paul A Young, at Wardour Street in Soho (currently closed), and Camden Passage in Islington .